nyghtowl/monster-mash-chatroom/README.md

 > **💡 Model Selection:** The models below are just examples.
 Check each provider's documentation for current available models and pricing—costs vary widely.
 Choose models that fit your budget and use case!

+> **⚠️ IMPORTANT - Model Name Format:** Most providers require a prefix (e.g., `anthropic/claude-3-5-sonnet-20241022`, `ollama/llama3.2`).
+OpenAI is the exception—use model names directly (e.g., `gpt-4o-mini`, `gpt-4o`).
+Missing required prefixes cause LiteLLM to fail silently and fall back to the default model, which can result in multiple monsters giving identical responses.

 ```bash
 # In your .env file:
 DEMO_MODE=false